 \section{Introduction}

+In many disciplines, ranging from finance and insurance to telecommunications, physics, and environmental science (see, e.g., \citealp{mcculloch1996}, \citealp{wang2023}, \citealp{genolini2017} and \citealp{botai2011}), data frequently display behavior inconsistent with finite-variance models such as the normal distribution.
+Heavy-tailed distributions provide a more flexible framework for modelling such phenomena, as their ability to capture extreme outcomes better reflects the underlying stochastic mechanisms giving rise to the data.
+Accurate parameter estimation is thus crucial, not only for theoretical development but also for practical applications involving risk assessment, anomaly detection, and robust forecasting.

-The stable probability law was introduced by Paul L\'{e}vy in 1924 in his work on sums of independent and identically distributed (\textit{iid}) random variables.
-Originating from his attempt to generalize the central limit theorem, the class of stable distributions is defined as follows: A non-degenerate random variable $X$ is said to have a stable distribution if and only if for all $n\geq2$, there exist constants $a_n\in\mathbb R$ and $b_n>0$ such that $X_1+X_2+\ldots+X_n\stackrel{d}{=}a_n+b_nX$.
-Here $X_1,X_2,\ldots,X_n$ are independent copies of $X$ and the symbol $\stackrel{d}{=}$ is used to denote equality in distribution.
+Among the families of heavy-tailed distributions, the stable distribution stands out due to its foundational role in generalizing the central limit theorem, see \cite{gnedenko1954}, and its intrinsic connection to self-similar processes and fractal behaviour (see, e.g., \citealp{feller1991}).
+Introduced by Paul L\'{e}vy in 1924, the stable distribution arises naturally in the study of sums of independent and identically distributed (\textit{i.i.d.}) random variables.
+A non-degenerate random variable $X$ is said to have a stable distribution if and only if for all $n\geq2$, there exist constants $a_n\in\mathbb R$ and $b_n>0$ such that

+Here, $X_1,X_2,\ldots,X_n$ are independent copies of $X$ and the symbol $\stackrel{d}{=}$ is used to denote equality in distribution.
 The random variable $X$ is called strictly stable if and only if $a_n=0$ for all values of $n$.
-See \cite{feller1971} and \citet{nolan:2013}, for a comprehensive overview of existing results on stable distributions.
+For a recent and more comprehensive overview of the existing results on stable distributions, see \citet{nolan2020}.

-Stable distributions are typically described in terms of their characteristic functions.
-The random variable $X$ is said to have a stable distribution $\text{S}(\alpha,\beta,\gamma,\delta)$ if the characteristic function of $X$, for all real $t$, is given by
+The stable distribution is typically defined in terms of its characteristic functions.
+A random variable $X$ is said to have a stable distribution $\mathrm{S}(\alpha,\beta,\gamma,\delta)$ if, for all real $t$, its characteristic function is given by